Denmark

 Danish rainbow trout

-The main species farmed in Denmark is rainbow trout (Onchorhynchus mykiss), which constitutes over 70% of the total production, which in 2022 amounted to 48 757 tonnes in volume and €175.7 million in value.
-In the past five years Denmark’s annual aquaculture production has been growing at an average rate of 4% annually.
+The main species farmed in Denmark is rainbow trout (Onchorhynchus mykiss) which, including golden trout, constitutes over 75% of the total production.
+In 2024 total production amounted to 46.405 tonnes in volume and €195 million in value.
+Mussels (15%), salmon (7%), amberjack (1%) and pike-perch (1%) are among the other species farmed.
+In the past five years Denmark’s annual aquaculture production has been declining at an average rate of 3% annually.

 Processing and trade